 Greenidge was out cheaply again, courtesy a catch by Kila Alewa off Michael Willard.
 But Fredericks was in an attacking mood at the other end, and at 46/1, the West Indians were seemingly waltzing towards the modest target.
 However, the next three wickets fell for seven runs, leaving the locals excited.

 Captain Clive Lloyd scored 88 for the West Indians in their match against Papua New Guinea at Amini Park, ahead of the Test series in Australia

 Harrison built on his batting display by castling Rowe and then having Kallicharan caught by Wolstenholme, while K. Kalo saw the back of wicketkeeper David Murray, who batted at number four in a rejigged batting order.
 The West Indians were suddenly 53/4 and not exactly out of the woods.

 Lloyd walked in at the fall of the fourth wicket and immediately imposed his authority on the proceedings.
 Harrison, who finished with a neat 3/36, soon took his third wicket in the form of Fredericks (35), and when Willard nailed the big scalp of Richards, the West Indians were 97/6 and still 19 short of victory.

-Lloyd and Julien (35) ensured that there was no embarrassment in store as they calmly knocked off the remaining runs to seal a four-wicket win for their team.
-The West Indians sportingly decided to bat on until they were bowled out – they ultimately scored 201 in 31 overs.
+Lloyd and Julien (35) ensured that there were no further hiccups in store as they calmly knocked off the remaining runs to seal a four-wicket win for their team.
+The West Indians again decided to bat on, until they were bowled out – they ultimately scored 201 in 31 overs.
 Lloyd led from the front, entertaining the crowd with a knock of 88.

 The significant aspect of this match was that Papua New Guinea’s eleven consisted of six indigenous players, and from hereon, indigenous players began to dominate the national team.
 Having their skills tested against the World Cup holders was an invaluable experience as they strove to become a competitive unit.